dlebansais/PgDmgDiff/README.md

 + Exit

 # How does it work?
-Every time you type the /age command, then save it in a file with the save button, this application reads the new file.
+Every time you type the /age command, then save it in a file with the `Save` button, this application reads the new file.
 It then compares values in it with previous values it has read in previous files, calculate the difference and saves a summary in the clipboard.

 Currently, this application reads: